-Before beginning the writing assignment, please read:
+1. Before beginning the writing assignment, please read:

-- Jean-Paul Sartre, Anti-Semite and Jew: pp. 7-39, 53-80 [purchase book] - Hugo Bedau, Thinking and Writing About Philosophy, 2nd ed., pp. 7-10 top [coursepack/posted on MacDrive], on writing summaries to understand reading - Gordon Harvey, Writing with Sources, 2nd ed., pp. 15-19 [posted on MacDrive],1 on quoting, especially item (f) on p.
+- "On the Necessity and Impossibility of Being a Jew" (1966), from At the Mind's Limits, trans.
+Sidney Rosenfeld and Stella P. Rosenfeld [coursepack] - Hugo Bedau, Thinking and Writing About Philosophy, 2nd ed., pp. 7-10 top [coursepack/posted on MacDrive], on writing summaries to understand reading - Gordon Harvey, Writing with Sources, 2nd ed., pp. 15-19 [posted on MacDrive],1 on quoting, especially item (f) on p.
 17, on "reasons to quote a source directly"